Terminal Agents Suffice for Enterprise Automation: Ethics and Safety Considerations

 \section{Ethics and Safety Considerations}

 Terminal-based agents operate with broad execution capabilities, including access to a filesystem and the ability to issue live API calls to enterprise platforms.
 In our setting, the filesystem is scoped to the agent and does not directly expose user data, limiting risks from local state.
 However, the agent can directly read and modify records through platform APIs, which introduces the possibility of unintended or harmful actions.
-As a result, security and access control must be enforced at the API level (e.g., through permissions, role-based access, or auditing) to ensure safe deployment.

-Importantly, these risks are not unique to terminal-based agents, but arise more generally in autonomous systems that interact with real-world services.
-Compared to curated tool interfaces or GUI-based agents, terminal agents expose a more expressive but less constrained action space, which may increase the need for safeguards at deployment time.
+In practice, the action space the agent exercises is far narrower than the one it is granted: in our ServiceNow error analysis (Section~\ref{sec:cli-failures-discussion}), 97.3\% of tool calls are \texttt{curl} invocations against the REST API, with the agent using the shell largely as an authenticated HTTP client.
+This is why we regard the credential, rather than the command line, as the meaningful control point.
+Allowlisting shell commands is a weak constraint, since a single permitted \texttt{curl} re-exposes the entire API surface and forbidding it only redirects the agent to a short script, whereas a role-scoped service account, read-only credentials for retrieval-only workloads, and platform-side auditing bound what any command can accomplish.